jatinkrmalik/FOSSConf-23-Keynote/0_SLIDE_DECK/slides.md

 ---

-> I often see candidates an interview for forgetting the original scope of the question!
-This is very critical!
+> I often see candidates an interview forgetting the original scope of the question and then go on to make something super complex!
+^

+> The database incident(popular language q) is a perfect example of this!

 ---

-Let's see some more examples on how minor optimizations can be insignificant in the broader context of application performance!
+Let's see some more examples on how **minor optimizations** can be _insignificant_ in the broader context of application performance!

 ---

 `5_yagni/2_optimized.py`

 > a set is used to find unique numbers in a list.
-While using a set is efficient for this purpose, if the primary goal is readability or the list is not large enough to warrant optimization, this approach might be overkill.
+While using a set is _efficient_ for this purpose, if the primary goal is readability or the list is not large enough to warrant optimization, this approach might be **overkill**.

 ---

 `5_yagni/3_balanced.py`

 > the function is simplified by directly converting the list to a set and back to a list.
-This approach is more readable and still maintains efficiency for most practical purposes.
+This approach is more **readable** and still **maintains efficiency** for most practical purposes.

 ---

+> The key takeaway is that while _optimizations can be beneficial_, they should be applied **judiciously** and **in context**.
+>
-> The key takeaway is that while optimizations can be beneficial, they should be applied judiciously and in context.
-Over-optimizing can lead to code that is harder to read and maintain without providing significant performance benefits.
+> Over-optimizing can lead to code that is **harder to read and maintain** without providing _significant performance benefits_.

 ---